lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ### Create a service

-As defined in the Docker's documentation: "a service is a group of container that use the same IMAGE:TAG".
+As defined in the Docker's documentation: "a service is a group of containers that use the same IMAGE:TAG".
 Basically, a service is instanciated into one or more containers and can be scaled very easily.

 Let's go ahead and create a new service based on the image we created in the previous steps.